satukon/SatusWeatherApp/README.md

-## Satu's Weather App for Outdoor Activities
+## Planning your weekly sport activities made easy
-- Want to find out easily if weather conditions favor your favourite outdoor activities?
+- *I wonder if I could go stand-up paddling before the weekend or is it too windy and cold?
+Then again, is it windy enough to go sailing with Wendy on Saturday, or should I just go for a long walk then?
+Or is it going to rain?
+Then maybe we could go play Padel at the hall...*
-- With this application, you can define the suitable weather conditions for each of your favourite outdoor activities and get weather forecasts for them.
+- With this application, you can find out the answers to all of those questions on one quick glance!
+Just define the weather conditions you prefer for each of your favourite  activities and get a weekly weather forecast tailored for those.

 ![forecast2](https://github.com/user-attachments/assets/81e8988d-f053-4614-ba4e-c8809def8ca3)